CojaDev/CojaDev/README.md

 # Hello, I'm Aleksandar Marcetic 👋

-I'm a passionate Frontend Web Developer , currently based in Serbia.
+I'm a passionate Frontend Web Developer, currently based in Serbia.
 I enjoy coding and am constantly exploring new technologies and tools to be best developer there is.

 ## 🔧 Technologies & Tools